NetSecPrajwal/Google-Fake-Wifi-Capative-Portal/README.md

 ## Acknowledgements

-- Thanks to Mrwhitehat1 for the foundational work and inspiration.
+- Thanks to Netsecprajwal for the foundational work and inspiration.